 Helicopter appraisals require specialized knowledge and experience because they are uniquely different from fixed wing aircraft.
 Unlike pressurized airplanes and jets that have a finite useful life, helicopters can have unlimited life.
 As long as the aircraft is properly maintained and operated, it can fly.
 Which is why helicopters tend to hold their values well and in some cases even increase in value.
 An airplane is made up of a fuselage that support the wings that provide lift, engines, and then minor assemblies.
 Helicopters do not have wings.
 They have main rotor blades that provide lift.
 The rotor blades have a drive system that provides the rotive power to turn those blades.
 The drivetrain is made up of major assemblies such as the engine(s), main transmission, main rotor head, main rotor mast, the swashplate (which allows variable pitch settings for direction as well as vertical ascents and descents), tail rotor driveshaft, tail rotor gearbox, and tail rotor blades.
 Many people have described a helicopter as “a collection of very expensive parts flying in close formation.”
 An airplane’s fuselage may be 65% of the value of the aircraft.
 A helicopter’s fuselage only makes up 20-25% of the value of a new aircraft.
 The major assemblies and components of a helicopter are much more valuable on a relative basis than that of an airplane.
 This is why knowledge of the new, overhaul, and retirement costs of these components is critical to the valuation process of a helicopter.

-Over our thirty-nine-year history, HV$ has cultivated relationships with various resources such as original equipment manufacturers (OEMs), overhaul facilities, and many operators.
+Over our forty-two-year history, HV$ has cultivated relationships with various resources such as original equipment manufacturers (OEMs), overhaul facilities, and many operators.
 These connections have aided HV$ in building and maintaining an extensive database of new and overhaul component costs which is one of the vital elements of the proprietary algorithms that make up our appraisal programs.
 It is also why HV$ is uniquely qualified to appraise helicopter parts inventories.
 Overhaul and new parts pricing data is not readily available to most appraisers and certainly not to the extent of HV$’s database on more than 200 civilian aircraft.
 The resale value database used to create The Official Helicopter Blue Book® is another important component in HV$’s appraisal programs.
 The database of resale values is continually maintained and updated.
 Resale data is diligently gathered from owners, operators, brokers, manufacturers, OEMs, and finance and lease firms worldwide and then added to a value matrix that allows all reported details to remain confidential.
 Resale pricing adjustments to the Blue Book are based on actual sales transactions and current market conditions such as overall trends in asking prices, increase or decrease in supply, demand, and sales volume.
 Adjustments are made as soon as trends begin to show variation from the previously published page or following our quarterly review of the Blue Book.

 The powerful combination of decades of resale data, our internal component pricing data, and the insight and expertise of the most experienced helicopter appraisers in the world ensure that you receive a valuation you can rely on.